-1. Fever - If a child has a temperature of 100.4°F (taken by mouth) or 99°F (taken under the arm).
+1. Fever - If a child has a temperature of 100°F.

-2. Diarrhea - If a child has two loose or watery stools, even if there are no other signs of illness.
-Exception: This may occasionally be caused by new foods a child has eaten, but we call the parents to find out if this is the likely cause.

-3. Vomiting - Any vomiting.
-Exception: Some babies may "burp up" following a feeding - this is not vomiting.
+- 2. Diarrhea If a child has two loose or watery stools, even if there are no other signs of illness.
+Exception: This may occasionally be caused by new foods a child has eaten, but we call the parents to find out if this is - 3.
+Vomiting Any vomiting.
+Exception: Some babies may "burp up" following a feeding this is not vomiting.
 4. Rash - If the child develops any rash.
-Exception: Mild diaper rash, already known to the parents is not a reason to call the parents.

-5. Crying and complaining for a long time - If the child is not acting like themselves and is complaining about discomfort or is just cranky and crying more than usual for that child.
+Exception: Mild diaper rash, already known to the parents is not a reason to call the parents. - 5.
+Crying and complaining for a long time If the child is not acting like themselves and is complaining about discomfort or is just cranky and crying more than usual for that child.